wp-plugins/affiliate/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+* Checking if the required Multibyte String PHP extension is enabled, translation template added.

 = 1.1.0 =
 * Using a better and much more sound keyword replacement algorithm.